-- Like many of the other Finger Lakes, steamboats and barges were used to transport goods and people in the 1800s.
-However, many of those barges are now at the bottom of Seneca Lake.
-The majority of them lie at the southern end and are being preserved for scuba diving.
+Like on many of the other Finger Lakes, steamboats and barges were used to transport goods and people in the 1800s.
+Many of those barges are now at the bottom of Seneca Lake at the southern end and are being preserved for scuba diving.

-- Seneca Lake is also the host of the National Lake Trout Derby, and is considered the lake trout capital of the world.
+Seneca Lake is the host of the National Lake Trout Derby, and is considered the lake trout capital of the world.